mento-protocol/docs/dive-deeper/fpmm/README.md

 | **Mint** | You add both tokens in current reserve ratio; receive LP tokens.
 V and S increase in proportion. | Preserved |
 | **Burn** | You burn LP tokens; receive proportional share of both reserves.
 V and S decrease. | Preserved |
 | **Rebalance** | Allowlisted strategy takes one token from pool, returns the other at oracle rate.
 V and S unchanged. | Preserved |

+*The “Preserved” column holds when we ignore fees and incentives; in practice, swap fees and the rebalance incentive affect the exact accounting.*

 Every swap also satisfies **value protection**: after the swap, the pool’s reserve value at the oracle (in one chosen numéraire) must not be less than before (once fee value is credited).
 If the oracle is wrong and trading is not halted, value can still be extracted compared to a fair price.